-Information regarding individual key management personnel's service contracts with the Group is provided in the Remuneration Report (refer to page 17).
+Information regarding individual key management personnel's service contracts with the Group is provided in the Remuneration Report (refer to pages 18 and 19).

 Loans to key management personnel

 Details of loans made to key management personnel of the Group, including their personally related parties, are set out below.